 phonetics used in Taiwan.
 Beginners using either Pinyin or

-Wade-Giles will most likely have pronunciation and accent
+Wade-Giles will most likely need pronunciation and accent

 correction in order not to confuse the native Chinese.)
 For this